petter-holmberg/cpp-ref/classes.md

 In C++11, the keyword `delete` is used to explicitly mark functions as deleted.
 This is primarily useful to disable compiler-generated constructors, but can also be used inside and outside classes to prevent functions to be called through implicit type conversions.
 [Meyers14](#Meyers14) §10

+### default

+In C++11, the keyword `default` is used to enable compiler-generated functions in cases where they would otherwise be deleted.
+This is often used to allow the default copy operations when providing user-defined move operations.
+For future compatibility it should also be used on classes declaring a destructor or only one of the copy operations to allow both copy operations.
+Also, it should be used on the copy and move operations in base classes to declare that movability is supported.
+[Meyers14](#Meyers14) §17

 **Example:**

     Class Uncopyable